Skip to main content

 The BYD Atto 3 achieved a maximum 5-star Euro NCAP safety rating in 2022, with strong performance across all categories: Adult Occupant Protection 91%, Child Occupant Protection 89%, Vulnerable Road Users Protection 69%, and Safety Assist 74%.
 The car earned maximum points in side barrier and side pole impact tests, confirming excellent structural integrity.

-The Atto 3 includes comprehensive safety features as standard: 7 airbags, Autonomous Emergency Braking (AEB) with pedestrian and cyclist recognition, lane keeping assistance, blind spot detection, adaptive cruise control, and eCall emergency system.
+The Atto 3 includes complete safety features as standard: 7 airbags, Autonomous Emergency Braking (AEB) with pedestrian and cyclist recognition, lane keeping assistance, blind spot detection, adaptive cruise control, and eCall emergency system.
 However, Euro NCAP rated the Intelligent Adaptive Cruise Control as “Not Recommended”—the only car to receive this rating—due to issues interpreting road signs and poor response to stationary vehicles.
-This doesn’t affect the overall 5-star safety rating.
+I experienced this on a motorway: the system misread a temporary sign and briefly accelerated when it shouldn’t have.
+I switched to standard cruise and had no further issues.
+It doesn’t affect the overall 5-star passive safety rating, but it’s worth heeding if you rely on adaptive cruise.

 BYD Atto 3 vs Competitors